Mental Health Impacts Of Acculturation On Families

 Medically reviewed by April Justice, LICSW

 Acculturation is typically understood as the adjustment of cultural and social ideas, beliefs, values, and behavioral patterns from one’s culture of origin to those of a different culture.
-Because it often has such a considerable impact on mental health, the American Psychological Association has its own definition of psychological acculturation: “an individual’s attitudinal and behavioral adjustment to another culture, which typically varies with regard to degree and type.
+Because the acculturation process often has such a considerable impact on mental health, the American Psychological Association has its own definition of psychological acculturation: “an individual’s attitudinal and behavioral adjustment to another culture, which typically varies concerning degree and type.

 Acculturation can happen on many levels, from the individual to the familial to the national.
+The family context may play a significant role as cultural values and identities are often initially shaped within the home.
+Contextual factors, such as socioeconomic status and geographic location, are key contextual variables that may influence how both individuals and families adapt, which may contribute to the wide variation in experiences.
 In some cases, acculturation can result in an increased appreciation and understanding of different cultures.
 In others, it can lead to discrimination, prejudice, and intolerance.

 In an attempt to categorize acculturation attitudes, behaviors, and outcomes associated with acculturation, psychologist John Berry developed an acculturation model comprising four adaptation strategies.
 While more recent research presents additional ways to think about the concept, Berry’s simplified model is often considered when addressing the topic.